 – Double and triple-check the USAJOBS description.
 Make sure that you submit SF-50 forms, transcripts, and other documentation listed as requirements.
 Also pay attention to the closing date at the top of the description.
 While faxed and mailed applications may be permitted, most agencies prefer online applications; so you’ll want to submit your resume, documents, and questionnaires online unless there are specific instructions to do otherwise.

 Is there an easier way?

-You can see that assembling a federal resume requires an exacting combination of art and science.
+You can see that even with these resume tips for government jobs, assembling a federal resume requires an exacting combination of art and science.
 This kind of writing exercise isn’t for everyone.
 You might not feel comfortable with the detail required to craft an effective federal resume or your first tries may not be producing results.
-The Master Career Counselors and Resume Writers at Career Pro Global can provide the assistance you need to select the positions that meet your qualifications and to produce a resume that is more likely to land in the “best qualified” stack.
+The Master Career Counselors and Resume Writers at Career Pro Global can provide the federal job application help you need to select the positions that meet your qualifications and to produce a resume that is more likely to land in the “best qualified” stack.